Hot, humid weather expected in most parts of country

 Hot and humid weather is expected in most parts of the country during the next twelve hours.

-However, rain-wind thundershower is expected at isolated places in upper Punjab, Islamabad, and Potohar region, Khyber Pakhtunkhwa, eastern Balochistan, Gilgit-Baltistan and Kashmir.
+However, rain wind thundershower is expected in Punjab, Islamabad, Khyber Pakhtunkhwa, Gilgit-Baltistan and Kashmir.

+Heavy falls are also expected at isolated places in upper Khyber Pakhtunkhwa during the period.

 Temperature of some major cities recorded this morning:

-Islamabad twenty-seven degree centigrade, Lahore twenty-eight, Karachi thirty, Peshawar twenty-six, Quetta twenty-four, Gilgit twenty-two, Murree sixteen and Muzafarabad twenty-three degree centigrade.
+Islamabad twenty degree centigrade, Lahore thirty, Karachi thirty-one, Peshawar twenty-nine, Quetta twenty-four, Gilgit and Murree eighteen and Muzafarabad twenty-three degree centigrade.

-According to weather forecast of Met Office for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-thunderstorm is expected in Srinagar, Jammu, Anantnag and Shopian, Leh, Pulwama and Baramula.
+According to weather forecast of Met Office for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-thundershower is expected in Srinagar, Jammu, Pulwama, Shopian and Baramula, while partly cloudy in Leh and Anantnag.

 Temperature recorded this morning:

-Srinagar and Baramula nineteen degree centigrade, Jammu twenty-seven, Leh eleven, Pulwama and Shopian eighteen and Anantnag twenty degree centigrade.
+Srinagar, Pulwama and Baramula nineteen degree centigrade, Jammu twenty-four, Leh eight, Anantnag and Shopian eighteen degree centigrade.